With the help of organic and fair trade premiums, much has

 donates an additional 10 cents for each pound of Cafe Femenino

 sold directly back to this women's coffee growing project to fund annual grants requested by the members.
-This year, thanks to the continuing support of our customers, we funded the creation of an educational center in Nueva York, Peru (one of the communities that produces our Cafe Femenino Peru coffee).
+This year, thanks to the continuing support of our customers, we funded the completion of an important culvert in Nueva York, Peru (one of the communities that produces our Cafe Femenino Peru coffee).

 We hope you take this concept to heart,